-There is massive opportunity today for technology and services providers in healthcare data management.
+There is massive opportunity today for technology and services providers in healthcare data management and healthcare claims processing.

 In fact, it’s never been better.
 According to research firm Gartner, Inc., information technology spending in healthcare will reach $144 billion by 2023.